 Another client, “Kevin,” worked as an actor in Los Angeles, and while he didn’t work as much as he would have liked, and had a more modest lifestyle that didn’t include designer clothes, his own home, or vacations, he said, “At least every day I’m doing what I love to do – or trying to – and I still feel sorry for the guys in traffic on the freeway going off to be chained to their desk.
 Sure, they’re driving a newer, better car than mine, but I get where I’m going and still having fun.
 My fun work is my luxury.”

 Having counseling and coaching on career issues can help you clarify your values, goals, and priorities.
 Sometimes you need help developing a networking plan, so that you meet the right people you can learn from (such as mentors) or the ones who can help you get the right opportunities.
 Sometimes you need to identify the areas in which you need more education, skills practice, or experience.
 Sometimes you need support balancing what you need in your heart versus what you need in your wallet, and guidance for how to make those compromises.
+Exercises that we do as part of career coaching can help you clarify your own thoughts and feelings about what is important to you, so that your career doesn’t just “happen to you”, but you actively craft it and create it over the span of working lifetime, so that it feels right for every age or developmental phase.
 Part of mature, adult self-care is learning how to make wise compromises without building guilt or resentment later.